pegwymonie/okra/README.md

 * Ranks cannot exceeded power-level + 2

-Proficiencies:
+Skills:
 * Very Expansive.
 * 3 Levels (Proficient, Trained, Mastered )
-  * Proficient reduces difficulty by one.
+  * Proficient reduces usage difficulty by one.
-  * Trained reduces difficulty by two, and provides a dice split.
+  * Trained reduces usage difficulty by two.
-  * Mastered reduces difficulty by three, and provides two dice split.
+  * Mastered reduces usage difficulty by three, you win ties.
-* Each Level of proficiencies applies to a smaller subset of an item group.
+* Each Level of Skill applies to a smaller subset of an item group.
   * Proficient: Long Bladed Weapons
   * Trained: Bastard Swords
-  * Master: John Black Smith's Bastard Sword (A single Item.) ()
+  * Master: John Black Smith's Bastard Sword (A single Item.)
     * You can have a number of Proficiencies at master equal to double your power-level.

 Character Power Level
+* Dice
+    * Only Applied on actions with using a techniques and/or skill.
-* Total of all values.
+* Total of all values(Attributes, Aptitudes, Techniques, and Skills.
-* Add a dice value based on level to all actions.
-Can be split.
 * Levels as Follows
     * 36 ->  1 (d2)
     * 48 ->  2 (d4)